orta/robb.is/_posts/2015-04-15-ownership-and-plus-ones.md

 A GitHub account.
 Apple.

-I don't think anybody would have imagined this two years ago (cue the _never happened under Steve_) but there's even more: the ResearchKit team ha [expressed interest][comment] in adding a `podspec` for official CocoaPods support.
+I don't think anybody would have imagined this two years ago (cue the _never happened under Steve_) but there's even more: the ResearchKit team have [expressed interest][comment] in adding a `podspec` for official CocoaPods support.

 I'm glad they understand that in order for ResearchKit to succeed, they need to